-- 15.4.1 The game time cannot be changed after the draw except for a valid reason, and no later than forty-eight (48) hours before the game. - 15.4.2 Requests for changes must be addressed to the Offices of FIBA Europe using the official "Game Time" form.
-It is the duty of the organising club to inform the Offices of FIBA Europe and all parties concerned of any change to the game time (should this be different to the game time approved at the draw) using the official "Game Time" form. - 15.4.3 FIBA Europe reserves the right not to approve changes to game times.
+- 15.4.1 The game time cannot be changed after the draw except for a valid reason, and no later than forty-eight (48) hours before the game. - 15.4.2 Requests for changes must be addressed to the Offices of FIBA Europe using the online form provided by FIBA Europe.
+It is the duty of the organising club to inform all parties concerned of any change to the game time. - 15.4.3 FIBA Europe reserves the right not to approve changes to game times.